syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/Layout-Manager-Settings.md

 ---
 layout: post
-title: Layout Manager Settings | WindowsForms | Syncfusion
+title: Layout Manager Settings in Windows Forms LayoutManagers control | Syncfusion
-description: This section explains about the layout manager settings common to all layout controls for Windows Forms
+description: Learn about Layout Manager Settings support in Syncfusion Windows Forms LayoutManagers control and more details.
 platform: windowsforms
 control: Layout Managers Package
 documentation: ug
 ---
-# Layout Manager settings
+# Layout Manager Settings in Windows Forms LayoutManagers

 The settings that are common to all the Layout Manager's have been discussed in this section.